ErpNetDocs/webclient/layouts-and-views/guide/customize-main-panel.md

 These options let you tailor the Main panel to display only the most relevant information, reduce visual clutter, and optimize the layout for different working scenarios.

-Steps
+**Steps**

-1. Click on Customize panel
+1. In Panel manu, click on Customize panel option.
-2. In tab "Items - Switch on the toggle beside the fields you want to see in the panel
+2. In tab "Items" - Switch on the toggle beside the fields you want to see in the panel.
-3. In tab "Reorder" drag and drop vertically the fields to set their order one after another.
+3. In tab "Reorder" - Drag and drop vertically the fields to set their order one after another.
-4. Rename, Enter stop or Hide the fields is also possible
+4. Rename, Enter stop or Hide the fields is also possible.
-5. In tab "Settings" choose the panel height, position of labels, description and number of columns for the fields.
+5. In tab "Settings" - Choose the panel height, position of labels, description and number of columns for the fields.
-6. Close with "X" whne ready
+6. Close the form with "X" when ready.
-7. The Save layout button in red will appera at the top ribbon - press it to preserve the changes persistently
+7. Press the red "Save layout" button at the top ribbon to preserve the changes persistently.

 ![picture](./pictures/items.png)
 ![picture](./pictures/reorder.png)